jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/supply.rst

 Having a city in front of your base is not always a good thing.
 If captured it now gives enemies a supply line.

 Heal only happens when resting.
-If you assign a regiment on guard duty,
+If you assign a regiment on guard duty, they won't be healed.